symfony/symfony-docs/cookbook/deployment/platformsh.rst

 Deploying to Platform.sh
 ========================

-This step by step cookbook describes how to deploy a Symfony web application to `Platform.sh`_ .
+This step-by-step cookbook describes how to deploy a Symfony web application to `Platform.sh`_.
 You can read more about using Symfony with Platform.sh on the official `Platform.sh documentation`_.

 Deploy an existing site